The Ultimate Guide to Small Weddings

 Create the ultimate wedding experience by upgrading your décor; you can opt for additional decor, more prominent pieces, or just better-quality items that are sure to elevate your wedding vision.
 You can use décor to enhance table settings, entryways, walkways, and even the space above your head.

-There are many different opportunities to use signage in your wedding, and you can personalize them by having them handcrafted and personalized.
+There are many different opportunities to use signage in your wedding, and you can customize them by having them handcrafted and personalized.
 Hire someone or DIY some hand-painted, hand-drawn, or carved signs with your names.
 Consider using these techniques for welcome signs, table place cards/escort cards, directional signs, menus, various ceremony signs, table description signs, food labels, and the wedding timeline sign.
 You can also incorporate cute and funny signs throughout the wedding with hashtags or quotes relevant to the theme or the couple.

 - Seating and Lounging Areas